mvolkmann/blog/src/zig.md

 Unit tests can be included in source files in order to test the functions they define.

-Each test is described by the `test` keyword followed by a function name or a test description string and a block of code that uses the `expect` function to make assertions.
+Each test is described by the `test` keyword followed by a function name or a test description string and a block of code.

+The block of code uses the `expect` function to make assertions.
+The `expect` function takes a single argument that must be an expression that evaluates to a `bool` value.
+It can return an error and so must be preceded by the `try` keyword.

-Tests are executed by running `zig test {file-name}.zig`.
+All tests is a source file are executed by running `zig test {file-name}.zig`.

 Here is a basic example: